 Make a difference!
 Be a Carbon Neutral Commuter.
 It costs less than a few lattes or a pizza, and 100% of the funds raised from the program go toward the purchase of offsets and contribute to the university’s climate action goals.

 What does it take to become a Carbon Neutral Commuter?
-Eight dollars and the willingness to take responsibility for unintended consequences.
+Ten dollars and the willingness to take responsibility for unintended consequences.
 No one drives to pollute, but that is what happens every time we get behind the wheel.
 This program will not eliminate your tailpipe emissions, but it will reduce the regional carbon footprint by the same amount.
-Think about it, eight dollars is two lattes, or a pizza, or lunch for a day, or 1.9 metric tons of carbon-dioxide.
-Which do you think is the better value?

 What does your money actually do?
-The Office of Sustainability, through Sterling Planet, will purchase carbon offsets such as:
+The Office of Sustainability will purchase carbon offsets such as: